ibraheemdev/ibraheemca/content/posts/2020-09-11-intro-to-rust-part-1-project-setup-and-primitives.md

 => NoMethodError (undefined method `size' for nil:NilClass)
 ```

-Dynamic languages provide easy ways to mitigate this issue such as `try`, ruby's safe navigation operator.
-However, a simple mistake like this can cause runtime errors that can be hard to debug without comprehensive test coverage.
+Dynamic languages provide easy ways to mitigate this issue such as the `try` method, or ruby's safe navigation operator.
+However, a simple mistake like the one above can cause runtime errors that can be hard to debug without comprehensive test coverage.
 This problem even occurs in many statically typed languages in which any value can potentially be `Null`.

-Rust solves this issue with optional types, and the compiler will require you to handle the `None` case:
+Rust solves this issue with optional types, and it's compiler will require you to handle the `None` case:

 ```rust
 fn print_size(vector: Option<Vec<string>>) {